 Your vet will be able to tell you the proper dosage for your specific dog.

 Pills usually come in a strength of 10 mg, though they also come in amounts of 20 mg.
 You should continue to treat your dog with the medication until your veterinarian tells you to stop treatment.

 If your dog has ulcers caused by H. pylori bacteria, your dog will also likely be prescribed antibiotics.

 Side Effects Of Famotidine in Dogs

 The side effects of famotidine in dogs are rare and minimal, which is why it is often a choice of veterinarians over other medications that treat gastrointestinal issues.
-The rare side effects that have been spotted in dogs include a loss of appetite, headache, constipation, diarrhea, and drowsiness.
+The reported rare side effects in dogs include:

 Overdoses are also rare, though they can happen.
 If you see signs of vomiting, diarrhea, low blood pressure, irregular heartbeat, or breathing difficulties, you should contact your veterinarian right away.